ueberdosis/hocuspocus/docs/installation/laravel.md

 ).listen(3000, '127.0.0.1')
 ```

-Use the dotenv package as above to retireve the mysql login details and perform the mysql request.
+Use the dotenv package as above to retrieve the mysql login details and perform the mysql request.
 You can then use the YJS library to parse the binary data (`Y.applyUpdate(doc, row.data)`).
 You are free to format it in whatever way is needed and then return it to Laravel.

 ### Auth integration